 The Bairrada Region: A Culinary Paradise

-The Bairrada lowlands between Coimbra and Aveiro create the perfect conditions for raising pigs that become Portugal’s legendary leitão da Bairrada (roast suckling pig).
-This isn’t just a dish—it’s a cultural institution requiring specific preparation methods passed down through generations.
+The Bairrada lowlands sit right between Coimbra and Aveiro.
+They create the perfect agricultural conditions for raising pigs that become a staple of Portugal traditional food, the legendary leitão da Bairrada.

 Wine Pairing